Saatchi Gallery: Duke of York's HQ

 More recent exhibitions include the London-leg of the touring show Tutankhamun: Treasures of the Golden Pharaoh, the solo exhibition of the artist JR, JR: Chronicles, and London Grads Now in September 2019 lending the gallery spaces to graduates from leading fine art schools who experienced the cancellation of a physical degree show due to the pandemic (described by critic Waldemar Januszczak in The Sunday Times as "a good idea.
 Saatchi Gallery deserves a slap on the back for organising this selection of work from grads shows, a highlight of every art student's education".
 The Gallery also hosts the annual Carmignac Photojournalism Award and various art fairs and global events including music group BICEP's live global stream of their new album in March 2021.
+To mark its 40th anniversary, the Gallery opened The Long Now: Saatchi Gallery at 40 on 5 November 2025, an expansive group exhibition spanning two floors and nine exhibition spaces, supported by De Beers London.
+Curated by Philippa Adams, who served as Senior Director of Saatchi Gallery from 1999 to 2020, the exhibition brought together newly commissioned works and historic pieces by artists including Jenny Saville, Damien Hirst, Gavin Turk, Richard Wilson, Alex Katz, and Olafur Eliasson, alongside emerging voices.
+Central to the show was Wilson's installation 20:50, presented for the first time on the top floor of the Duke of York's HQ building.
+The gallery is currently led by Director Paul Foster, who described 2025 as "a momentous year for the Gallery," marking "40 years of showcasing contemporary art to a wide audience."

 Philosophy

 Saatchi Gallery's goal is to show contemporary work that would otherwise not be seen in London institutions such as Tate Modern.
 The gallery's ex head of development, Rebecca Wilson, said, "The gallery's guiding principle is to show what is being made now, the most interesting artists of today.
 It's about drawing people's attentions to someone who might be tomorrow's Damien Hirst."
 The gallery's aim is to make art more accessible to the mainstream, rather than an exclusive artworld pursuit.